Emergency Medicine Residency Research

 There are many exciting research opportunities for residents in our program.
 The program's research curriculum is quite unique in that it gives residents the opportunity to conduct research based on their career aspirations, whether their interest is in becoming a full-time clinician, a clinician-educator or an academic researcher.

-Clinical research is well integrated into the entire curriculum so residents learn the about research on a regular basis and are taught how to incorporate it into practice.
+Clinical research is well integrated into the entire curriculum so residents learn about research on a regular basis and are taught how to incorporate it into practice.
 Evidence-based medicine comes in the form of lectures, interactive discussions, reviewing articles in journal club as well as in clinical practice.

 Resident Scholarly Project